-- Presentation of interim consolidated financial statements (applicable from the interim period ended September 30, 2000). - Adoption of accounting for retirement benefits (recognition of obligations for severance and retirement benefits, etc.) - Adoption of accounting for financial instruments (market values of financial instruments, etc.)
+- Presentation of interim consolidated financial statements (applicable from the interim period ended September 30, 2000). - Adoption of Accounting Standards for Retirement Benefits (recognition of obligations for severance and retirement benefits, etc.) - Adoption of Accounting Standards for Financial Instruments (market values of financial instruments, etc.)